ruselec/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of test set is 12630